 Community READI Series

-Buffalo Prep offers a series of READI workshops to the community that is designed to encourage a deeper examination of climate and policies that will provide opportunities for all voices to be involved in meaningful discussion and action planning.
+Buffalo Prep also offers a series of READI workshops to the community that is designed to encourage a deeper examination of climate and policies that will provide opportunities for all voices to be involved in meaningful discussion and action planning.
 We invite you to attend any or all of the following virtual presentations depending on your interests.
 The modules offered are designed to build off of one another.
 If you participate in all six modules, you will receive a Prep Equity Academy certificate of completion.

 A,B,Cs of DEI: This module will discuss foundational concepts of diversity, equity, and inclusion such as the difference between equity and equality and why we should strive for inclusion and not simply diversity.
 This module is useful for anyone who is just beginning their exploration of DEI issues.

 Historical Aspects of Systemic Racism, Part 1: Poverty Myths of WNY: This module will examine poverty in Western New York.
-We will discuss many issues that contribute to poverty in the Buffalo-Niagara region as well as well as several real-life implications for people who live in poverty.
+We will discuss many issues that contribute to poverty in the Buffalo-Niagara region as well as several real-life implications for people who live in poverty.

 Historical Aspects of Systemic Racism, Part 2: Segregation in WNY: This module is a continuation of “Poverty Myths of WNY” but examines the intersectionality between race and poverty.
 We will also examine historic and contemporary systemic factors that continue to contribute to segregation in Buffalo and its suburbs.

-Microaggressions: This module will discuss the phenomena of microaggressions, often referred to as death by a thousand paper cuts.
+Recognizing and Addressing Microaggressions: This module will discuss the phenomena of microaggressions, often referred to as death by a thousand paper cuts.
 We will explore how microaggressions appear in everyday life and we will discuss strategies to combat microaggressions.